MLChain/MLChain/sdks/python-client/README.md

-# mlchain-client
+# dify-client

-A Mlchain App Service-API Client, using for build a webapp by request Service-API
+A Dify App Service-API Client, using for build a webapp by request Service-API

 ## Usage

-First, install `mlchain-client` python sdk package:
+First, install `dify-client` python sdk package:

 ```
-pip install mlchain-client
+pip install dify-client
 ```

 Write your code with sdk: